-- individual vocal instruction for each Choral Scholar;
+- individual vocal instruction;

-- individual and group instruction in music theory, aural skills, sight-singing and music history;
+- instruction in sight-singing and music history;

 - the opportunity to perform frequently, in both concert and in liturgical settings, on campus and throughout the mid-Atlantic region;

 - national and international choral tours and recordings in alternate years (most recently, to Cuba in 2015-16) and the opportunity to perform in notable venues throughout the country and the world;

 - exposure to the finest choral literature from the past and present.
 The Choral Scholar repertoire comprises both larger works, such as Purcell’s Dido and Aeneas, Monteverdi’s Magnificat, Bach cantatas, and selections from Handel’s Messiah, as well as sacred and secular music from the Renaissance to the present day, including arrangements of popular songs written especially for Choral Scholars.

 Choral Scholars auditions are open to all students in all forms; however, students with less or no previous singing experience are encouraged to begin their vocal musical education in our Choir course.
 Admitted students progress through the Choral Scholars program at their own rate, developing their vocal production, sight-singing, and aural skills through private lessons.
 A student’s beginning level is determined by taking a placement test upon arrival at St. Andrew’s.

 Choral Scholars is a half-credit course that meets for four class periods per week.